Common Breastfeeding Problems

 Try not to use a bottle for the first month; this will ensure that you

 breastfeed effectively.
-If you cannot breastfeed your baby within the first
+If you cannot breastfeed your baby during the early days, you can always cup feed your baby to avoid nipple confusion.

 Avoid using a pacifier: Using a pacifier can sometimes cause early weaning and can also increase chances of

-Follow a well balanced diet with sufficient calorie intake.
-Use our calorie calculator. (breastfeeding diet guidelines).
+Follow a well-balanced diet with sufficient calorie intake.
+Use our calorie calculator.

-- If you can decide whether to give normal birth or caesarean,
+- If you can decide whether to give normal birth or cesarean,

 preferably choose natural birth.
-Natural birth will have your body and baby responding the way they should after birth.
+Natural childbirth will have your body and baby responding the way they should after birth.

 What Other Moms Have Said